pat-earl/faculty-page/src/teaching/2020-2021/223-adv-sci-program/hw/hw3.md

 ```

 The values for each key should be replaced with the respective data.
 Each show should be it's own
-JSON object in the output file. ***NOTE:*** Depending on your version of Python3, you may not be
+JSON object in the output file.
-able to order the key:value pairs as shown above, this is okay.
 Your JSON file should be formatted properly, meaning that
 all the data is on separate lines as seen in the example output below.
+***NOTE:*** Depending on your version of Python3, you may not see the same
+order for the key:value pairs as shown above, this is okay.

 You may hard-code the filename in your program.
 Meaning, the program is only intended to work
 with the supplied dataset.